 If you have never heard of Oprah Winfrey and her love of vision boards, then I suspect you’ve been living under a rock for the last 30 years.
 Oprah is an incredibly successful businesswoman and celebrity, and one thing that she used to talk about a lot was using a vision board to help to manifest success.

-Lately, I’ve been wanting to focus more on my goals so I filled out a goals sheet (grab your 90 day goals planner if you haven’t already).
+Lately, I’ve been wanting to focus more on my goals so I filled out a goals sheet and set my intentions for the coming year.
 Then, over the weekend, I made a vision board.
 I create a vision board every season of change in my life, or when I’m wanting to start making/seeing a change–which is the reason for this board.

 If you’re also looking to make a positive change and focus on your goals, then this will help you decide if a vision board is right for you.
 You can also get your free printable vision board checklist to keep you on track when making your own vision board.